Thank you for considering Short Hill Design & Construction for your project.

 Our preliminary meeting and a preliminary 'Ballpark Estimate' if possible depending on the complexity of the project, is FREE!
 This estimate is based on similar projects we have done and is usually a square foot cost.
 Designing a custom addition or remodeling project is a process that takes some time and interaction to produce the project that will truly fit your needs.
 That's why we break down the process into 3 phases: the Preliminary Estimate, the Design & Consultation Contract and the Build Contract.
 Each phase is worth its price as a standalone item.

 Phase #1 is the Preliminary Estimate.
 The preliminary estimate we provided allows you to see the scope of the work.
 We do this as an initial service to you so you understand the complexity of the job.
 I develop these estimates based on what we discuss at our initial meeting.
 The criteria is basically the use, size and initial finish level you desire but, many factors are involved in doing a project of this nature.
-Sometimes, we can give you the preliminary estimate at our first meeting if you provide us with enough information beforehand.
+We can give you the preliminary estimate at our first meeting if you provide us with enough information beforehand.
 You can easily do that from Contact us page Click here on this website.

 Sometimes, it is beneficial for us to develop preliminary designs of the project so we are able to get a better idea of space and volume.
 If copies of these drawings are included with the preliminary estimate, they are provided at no extra charge and will give you a better idea of the project we are pricing for you.